-Books talks are a great way to reinvigorate reading in your classroom.
-Students enjoy talking about the current books they’re reading without a lot of additional folderol (ha!
-I didn’t know that was a real word!).
+Books talks are a great way to invigorate reading in your classroom.
+Students enjoy talking about the books they’re reading, and this can create a reading “buzz” in your class.

 I have my students present book talks once a month.
 It’s a great way to start class, get students comfortable with public speaking, and get my students new titles to try.